 UK Visitor or Tourist Visa

+Firstly, you must be able to demonstrate that you are visiting the UK for a short period of time.
+If you are applying for the UK visit visa, you cannot stay in the UK for any longer than six months, and you have to leave the UK at the end of your visit.
 In this instance, the only exception is in the case of academic visitors and parents of children at school in the UK, who can stay in the UK for up to 12 months.
 There may also be cases where student visitors are on an English language course that may take longer than 6 months but not longer than 11 months.

-UK Tourist Visa Categories
+UK Visit Visa Categories

 Those who wish to visit the UK must apply for the appropriate category of visitor visa.
 During your stay in the UK, you must comply with the conditions of your short visa - if not, it will result in adverse consequences.

-The following categories, conditions and requirements to be fulfilled for Visitor Visa are:
+The following categories, conditions, and requirements to be fulfilled for Visitor Visa are:

 If you’re visiting the UK to see family or friends, or simply visiting for tourism and sightseeing purposes, you should apply as a general visitor.

-General visitors are now allowed to undertake up to 30 days of recreational, English language or academic study provided it is not the main purpose of their visit.
-Recreational study means holiday and leisure courses, such as horse-riding, pottery, etc. Any other studies, such as English language, can only take place at an institution that holds a sponsor license under Tier 4 PBS or which is accredited by the Home Office.
+General visitors are now allowed to undertake up to 30 days of the recreational, English language or academic study provided it is not the main purpose of their visit.
+Recreational study means holiday and leisure courses, such as horse-riding, pottery, etc. Any other studies, such as the English language, can only take place at an institution that holds a sponsor license under Tier 4 PBS or which is accredited by the Home Office.

 Academic visitors consist of advisers, consultants, trainers and so on who are employed abroad by the same company which has the UK branch.
 This also covers individuals undertaking specific, one-off training or coming to the UK for meetings.

-|Entertainment Visitors||For individuals who intend to visit the UK for a short period of time to take part in cultural activities and events like musical events, charity events and art festivals.|
+|Entertainment Visitors||For individuals who intend to visit the UK for a short period of time to take part in cultural activities and events like musical events, charity events, and art festivals.|

 |Business Visitors||An individual who is employed in another country and wishes to visit the UK for a short period of time and engage in business-related activities is entitled to apply in the capacity of a business visitor.|